eskilhamre/PPLM/README.md

 Plug and Play Language Model implementation.
 Allows to steer topic and attributes of generated text of GPT-2 models.

 # Introduction
 This contains the code of my final project for a graduate-level Natural language processing course at UiB (course code INF368A, Fall 2021).
 It's just a simplefied version of the original [PPLM repo](https://github.com/uber-research/PPLM), containing all the necessary code to steer language generation in a simple manner.
-I've added another discriminator model trained on the AG news dataset.
-With this, the technology can be used to steer language generation into any of the following topics: **global, sports, business and sci/tech.**
+I've added another discriminator model trained on the [AG news dataset](https://www.kaggle.com/amananandrai/ag-news-classification-dataset), a dataset consisting of news articles labelled wrt. the article topic.
+With this, we can steer language generation into any of the following topics: **global news, sports, business and sci/tech.**

 # Technologies
 - PyTorch